 Trichomoniasis is a common sexually transmitted disease that is caused by a single-celled, protozoan parasite called Trichomonas vaginalis.
 The infection can be transmitted from person to person during unprotected vaginal sex.
 It can also be transmitted during vulva to vulva contact with an infected partner.
 Pregnant women who have trichomoniasis may have babies who are born early or with low birth weight.

 - Most men have no symptoms of the infection.

-- Some men may have irritation inside penis, mild discharge, irritation inside of the penis, or a mild burning sensation after urination.
+- Some men may have irritation inside the penis, mild discharge, or a mild burning sensation after urination.

 - Vaginal discharge that is usually foamy and foul smelling

 - Redness and swelling on the outside of vaginal area